 Originally commissioned by The Public Theater, and Co-commissioned by The Arts Center at NYU Abu Dhabi.
 World Premiere at The Arts Center at NYU Abu Dhabi November 9, 2017.
 It is made possible with funding by the New England Foundation for the Arts’ National Theater Project, with lead funding from The Andrew W. Mellon Foundation.
 Octavia E. Butler's Parable of the Sower was developed with support by The Public Theater and during a residency at the Baryshnikov Arts Center, New York, NY.
 Additional support provided by the Apollo’s Salon Series Program.
 Fiscally sponsored by Cal Shakes.

 Funds for the CAP UCLA performance provided by the Ginny Mancini Endowment for Vocal Performance and Royce Center Circle Endowment Fund.
+This project is supported in part by an award from the National Endowment for the Arts.
 A component of the creative development of Parable of the Sower provided through CAP UCLA’s annual artist residency partnership with the Ucross Foundation.
 CAP UCLA creative development initiatives are funded through the generous support of Susan & Leonard Nimoy and the Good Works Foundation.